 Non-surgical eyelift is generally performed with the patient awake.
 You may be provided with an oral medication to help relax during the procedure.
 Depending on the exact treatment modality, a topical anesthetic ointment or injectable local anesthetic such as lidocaine may be used to numb the area in preparation for the eye lift treatment without surgery.
 Treatment time is anywhere from 10 minutes for simple neurotoxin injections up to 1 hour for certain energy devices.

 Redness, bruising and swelling are possibilities and can last from hours to 2 weeks depending on the type of treatment.
-Pain is usually mild to moderate and resolves within minutes to days, again depending on the type of non-surgical eye lift.
+Pain is usually mild to moderate and resolves within minutes to days, again depending on the type of non-invasive eyelift.
 Applying ice to the treated areas may help with swelling in the first few days.
 In the case of laser resurfacing, the skin will peel for about 1 week and will stay pink for several weeks.

-The risks and complications of non-surgical eyelift depend largely on the exact type of treatment, but can be summarized as:
+The risks and complications of non-invasive eyelift depend largely on the exact type of treatment, but can be summarized as:

 Even though it is “non-surgical,” there is potential for serious complications when dealing with the face.
 Do not be fooled into thinking that nothing bad can happen.
 Just as you would consider surgical risks, please consider the real risk of non-invasive eye lift when making a treatment decision.

-Please keep in mind that there are medical conditions that may masquerade as a cosmetic asymmetry but are in fact a more serious condition.
+Please keep in mind that there are medical conditions that may masquerade as a cosmetic asymmetry but are, in fact, more serious conditions.
 This is partially why it is important to be treated by a physician experienced with head and neck anatomy and the associated pathophysiology.

-The alternative to a non-surgical eye lift is a surgical blepharoplasty (upper or lower) and brow lift.
-Surgery may carry more downtime but results in a longer lasting result.
-Surgery is more appropriate for significant brow droop (ptosis), excess upper eyelid skin (dermatochalasis), and under eye bags.
+The alternative to a non-invasive eye lift is a surgical blepharoplasty (upper or lower) and brow lift.
+Surgery may carry more downtime but results in a longer-lasting result.
+Surgery is more appropriate for significant brow droop (ptosis), excess upper eyelid skin (dermatochalasis), and under-eye bags.
 Surgery may also be needed in some cases to tighten the lower eyelid (canthopexy).

 The cost of a non-invasive eye lift varies by treatment type.
-Below is a table of treatment and cost range of non-surgical eye lift in NYC:
+Below is a table of treatment and cost range of non-surgical eye lift:

 |Non-Surgical Eye Lift Modality||Cost Range NYC|